A Day with Wilbur Robinson

 A Day with Wilbur Robinson is a 1990 American children's picture book (slightly expanded for a 2006 reissue) written and illustrated by William Joyce.
-A loose film adaptation called Meet the Robinsons was released by Walt Disney Pictures in 2007 in the United States.
+A film adaptation called Meet the Robinsons was released by Walt Disney Pictures in 2007 in the United States.

 Plot summary

 A Day with Wilbur Robinson follows the story of a boy who visits an unusual family and their home.
 While spending the day in the Robinson household, Wilbur's best friend joins in the search for Grandfather Robinson's missing false teeth and meets one wacky relative after another.

+Contents

+Karen James of the Louisville Free Public Library wrote in School Library Journal that the book's visuals have similarity to advertisements published in the 1940s and that certain aspects "seem influenced by that period."
+She added the humor is generally expressed in the images while the text is "restrained, slightly tongue-in-cheek".